- School of Social Work

 - B.S., Psychology and Sociology, St. Joseph’s University

-Kristie A. Thomas, PhD, MSW, is an Associate Professor at Simmons University School of Social Work.
+Kristie A. Thomas, PhD, MSW, is an Associate Professor and the MSW Director at Simmons University School of Social Work.
 Dr. Thomas has extensive practice, teaching, and research expertise in the field of anti-violence.
 Her work is focused on developing solutions to improve outcomes for people affected by intimate partner violence – particularly those who are economically and socially marginalized.
 In addition to many peer-reviewed articles, Dr. Thomas has authored online trainings, toolkits, and validated measures that are used widely by researchers and practitioners across the country.
 She is a recipient of the National Institute of Health's, Health Disparities Loan Repayment Program, a highly competitive award that supports the research of health professionals.

 Dr. Thomas serves the community and profession locally and nationally.
 In 2011, she co-founded the New England-based Domestic Violence Program Evaluation and Research Collaborative (DVPERC), which is comprised of over a dozen domestic violence programs and a handful of researchers spanning social work, psychology, and medicine.
 One of DVPERC's many projects led to the development of MOVERS (the Measure of Victim Empowerment Related to Safety), a validated outcome measure that has been adopted widely for research and evaluation purposes.

 Prior to joining the Simmons faculty, Dr. Thomas served as assistant director of the Ortner Center on Violence & Abuse in Relationships at the University of Pennsylvania and a research consultant for the National Clearinghouse for the Defense of Battered Women.
 She received her MSW and PhD from the University of Pennsylvania School of Social Policy & Practice.